collocations.org

 medical

-VERB + ATTENTION
+VERB + attention

 devote, give, lavish

-He devoted all his attention to his mother. | She lavishes attention on those silly little dogs.
+He devoted all his attention to his mother.

-be in need of, need, require, want
+be in need of, demand, need, require, want

 a patient requiring attention